 Ava chooses to use the intelligent communication assistant as a daily life assistant.
 She only gives limited permission to collect her personal data.

 Mark, Ava’s boyfriend, subscribes to the intelligent communication assistant service provided by Operator AMo’ and gives more permissions for the operator to collect his personal data.
 The intelligent communication assistant could provide different level services based on the requirements and authorization of the customers.
 The intelligent communication assistant service will be more and more customized with wider authorization to access user personal data and the growing of the usage duration.

+The third-party domain (e.g. the Internet) also provides AI assistant services (e.g. hotel AI assistant), the hotel AI assistant is used to manage the online booking orders and reserve desired rooms for the customers.

 6.10.3 Service Flows